top of page

 Artis Statement

 What compels me to compose is the potential to create performance spaces that cultivate perceptual transformation.
 As a composer, I am coming to realize the significance of listening and raising our aural awareness to understand our sonic environments.
 The soundscapes may encompass all aspects of animate communities including the local landscape, deep earth, the biosphere, the moon, and the cosmos.
 I meditate on performance as an embodiment of such animate beings which are interconnected with each other on physical and metaphysical levels.
-For performers and audiences alike, I think this embodied enactment of our habitat can be a powerful medium to foster a sustainable, reciprocal, and harmonious relationship between the human and non-human species.
+For performers and audience alike, I think this embodied enactment of our habitat can be a powerful medium to foster a sustainable, reciprocal, and harmonious relationship between the human and non-human species.
 Moreover, I contemplate performance spaces to enrich directness in perception.
 When we engage in spatial and temporal dimensions of music and let it soak in without thinking about its meaning, it requires us to let go of any filter for analysis or interpretation.
 In such moments, we recognize the power of music to liberate ourselves to experience whatever emotions surge naturally.
 I think this impulsive surge of emotion has a transformative power to energize our inspiration and life force.

 bottom of page